Modal Element

 Once done, save your changes.
 You can now view the modal on the front end of your site by clicking the text or image you inserted.

 You can use a main menu item to launch your Modal as well.
-This is beneficial because it allows you to have a sitewide Modal with the same content on every page of your site.
-This could be used in a variety of ways, but one common method is to use it as a contact form Modal in conjunction with an Avada Forms shortcode.
+This is beneficial because it allows you to have a sitewide Modal with the duplicate content on every page of your site.
+This could be used in a variety of ways, but one standard method is to use it as a contact form Modal in conjunction with an Avada Forms shortcode.